Surviving the Retail Rush

 How to Prepare for Peak Sales Periods and Holiday Shopping

-Thanks to attention by the media, we are all aware brick and mortar stores generally see an immense increase in traffic on Black Friday in the United States.
+Thanks to attention by the media, we are all aware that brick and mortar stores see an immense increase in traffic on Black Friday in the United States.
 Online retailers also see a dramatic upswing in sales the following Monday.
 This time between Thanksgiving and Christmas can mean a steady stream of shoppers.
 However, holidays aren't necessarily the only busy time for certain types of retailers.

 When students head back to school, your local office supply retailers probably face a flood of customers.
 College bookstores operate with a retail rush two to four times each year.
 Sporting goods stores may experience an influx of sales after a huge ball game.
 No matter what segment of retail your business may be classified, we all have periods of peak sales.